wso2/docs-security/en/docs/security-processes/wso2-public-cloud-data-protection-faq.md

 * Complying with relevant data protection laws and regulations as applicable to the subscriber.
 * As between WSO2 and the subscriber, the subscriber will always remain in control of the data added by the subscriber or its users to the platform.
 * Ensuring that any applications, websites, APIs, components, and integrations subscribers develop, deploy, or host on WSO2 Public Clouds are securely designed, developed, and managed in accordance with the subscriber's organizational security policies and best practices.
-* Adhering to relevant security best practices as per WSO2 product documentation.
+* Adhering to relevant security best practices as per WSO2 product documentation or of the relevant information technology being used.
 * Inform WSO2 of any data subject requests from subscribers' administrators and developers so that WSO2 can support the subscriber in processing the request.
 The subscribers can submit a request [form](https://wso2.com/data-privacy-protection-request/) or contact the data protection officer at dpo@wso2.com.
 * Informing WSO2 of any vulnerabilities or security issues related to the platform.
 * Complying with applicable WSO2 Public Cloud Terms of Use.